 In many ways, Wild Turkey Rare Breed lives up to its name.
 It’s a strange bird seemingly shrouded in mystery.
 And while it’s often reported that it’s a blend of six-, eight-, and twelve-year-old Kentucky straight bourbons, it has yet to state that on a label (at least of the last four issued).
 All we’re guaranteed is a “barrel proof whiskey […] uncut with water.”

 Tasted neat in a Glencairn after a few minutes rest …

 Color: deep amber

-Nose: (unquestionable maturity here) rich vanilla, caramel/candy apple, brown sugar, sweet musty oak, baking spice (cinnamon, clove, nutmeg), a little “dusty Wild Turkey” tobacco & leather, herbal/floral notes, faint citrus, a pinch of dark chocolate
+Nose: (unquestionable maturity) rich vanilla, caramel/candy apple, brown sugar, sweet musty oak, baking spice (cinnamon, clove, nutmeg), a little “dusty Wild Turkey” tobacco & leather, herbal/floral notes, faint citrus, a pinch of dark chocolate

-Taste: (less oilier than expected) rich & spicy vanilla, honey-maple, brown sugar, musty oak, cinnamon, pepper, blood orange, light herbal/floral notes, clove tobacco, polished leather
+Taste: (less oily than expected) rich & spicy vanilla, honey-maple, brown sugar, musty oak, cinnamon, pepper, blood orange, light herbal/floral notes, clove tobacco, polished leather

 Finish: long & slightly dry (spicy before sweet) – cinnamon, clove, vanilla extract, sweet musty oak, fading herbal/floral spice

 Overall: Rare Breed batch W-T-01-99 is a surprisingly balanced sipper for an uncut barrel-proof whiskey of various ages.
-It’s also quite complex and displays the signature honey-maple richness found in Wild Turkey 101/12-year expressions.
-The only faults I could find in this 2004 batch were in mouthfeel and finish, which I found a bit thin and somewhat dry.
+It’s also quite complex and displays the signature honey-maple richness found in Wild Turkey 101 Twelve-Year expressions.
+The only faults in this 2004 batch are in mouthfeel and finish, which I find a bit thin and somewhat dry.
 This is likely from the younger whiskeys in the blend.
 But in many ways, that’s simply Rare Breed.
 It is by design a combination of younger and older bourbon traits, and many folks honestly like that.
-In fact, Rare Breed almost has a cult-like following of its own (second to Wild Turkey 101, of course).
+In fact, Rare Breed has an almost cult-like following of its own (second to Wild Turkey 101, of course).